LuYixian/dotfiles/README.md

 Beyond aliases, this setup provides powerful shell functions for common workflows.

+For machine-specific tweaks you don't want to commit, put them in `~/.custom/local.sh` (it will be sourced automatically if present).

 ### Project Navigation

 The `dev` function combines **ghq** and **fzf** for project management.
 Type `dev`, and you get a fuzzy-searchable list of all your git repositories with a tree preview.
 Select one and you're instantly there, with tmux session renamed to match.